 “But, I have http://www.example.com/portfolio/page-1/ and http://www.example.com/portfolio/page-2/ that are virtually the same page and page 2 will just canonicalize as itself?
 I want all portfolio pages to canonicalize as just http://www.example.com/portfolio/“

 Those are distinctly separate pages that should not canonicalize to the main page http://website.com/projects/.
 That’s not the purpose of canonicalization.
-If it’s a page it’s a page, bottom line.
-The point is to canonicalize to the cleanest, proper default URL for a THAT page, not an entirely different page.
+If it’s a page, it’s a page, bottom line.
+The point is to canonicalize to the cleanest, proper default URL for that page, not an entirely different page.
+The use of

-So, if we were talking about ID sections like http://website.com/projects/#a, http://website.com/projects/#b etc then yes they should canonicalize as http://website.com/projects/.
+However, if we were talking about ID sections like: http://website.com/projects/#a, http://website.com/projects/#b, etc., then yes, they should canonicalize as just: http://website.com/projects/.

 It’s your job as a webmaster to not create two fully different pages that are exactly or basically duplicates.
 Remember the canonical link is not a rule and does not necessarily enforce anything, it is only a suggestion.

-You as a webmaster should also never rely solely on the canonical link.
+You, as a webmaster, should also never rely solely on the canonical link.
 You need to be doing everything else right too.
-You need a good .htaccess file and your own internal link structure should be consistent and show URLs how you want them to be shown and so on.
+You need a good .htaccess file and your own internal link structure should be consistent and show URLs how you want them to be shown.

-And for the case of actually wanting or needing to have two or more exact (or close to) duplicate pages and don’t want them all indexed the proper method would actually be to use the:
+For the case of actually wanting or needing to have two or more exact (or close to) duplicate pages and don’t want them all indexed, the proper method would actually be to use the following tag:

 Verify Canonicalization is Working

-To get the “C” in Firefox to show the status of a pages canonicalized state if it contains a canonical link you need to use this plugin: SearchStatus and set the canonical link button to show from the options.
+To get the “C” in Firefox to show the status of a page’s canonicalized state (if it contains a canonical link), you need to use this plugin and set the canonical link button to show from the options.